compiledcode83/event-signal/README.md

 ```

 ## removeAllListeners()
 Removes all registered listeners and returns self.

-Returns self.
+Returns the `EventSignal`.

 ```javascript
 object.saved.removeAllListeners();
 ```